ayalbark/mdef/docs/deliverables/design-studio-1-manifest.md

 ## Dance Class

 For a moment or two
 I knew
 The feeling of
 weightlessness
 Of utter disregard
 For the eyes outside
 My own

 If only for a moment
 You taught me
 To love is to live
 And to live is to
 Let yourself die
 In one hundred
 Little ways

 Each day
 So when you dance

-You’re not weighed
+You're not weighed
 Down by the thoughts

-You don’t need
+You don't need

 It's better to walk
 on the beach
 by yourself
 or in good company
 and throw little rocks
 onto the sand
 in front of you
 and watch the water
 wash them away.

 ## Toni
-Four years ago I sat in my living room staring at my mom.
+Four years ago I sat in my living room
+staring at my mom.
-Her black and gray mane of hair laid silently with a purple daffodil behind her ear.
+Her black and gray mane of hair laid silently
+with a purple daffodil behind her ear.

-Four weeks earlier we had been dancing in the same exact room, in the same exact spot,
+Four weeks earlier we had been dancing
+in the same exact room,
+in the same exact spot,
 Sans medical equipment and hospital bed.

 The floor still remembered our steps.
 And I could see her swaying side to side,
 Spinning in circles while her dress
 Tried to keep up.

-Four years ago I sat wondering if I had ever seen my mom so still.
+Four years ago I sat wondering
+if I had ever seen my mom so still.
 She paraglided over the French Alps.
 She biked the Great Wall of China.
 She belly danced through medical school.

 And here she was,
 Silent with the weight of death on her eyes,
 Beautiful as always.
 Persephone returning to the garden of Hades.

-Four years ago I sat and prayed that I would never forget the touch of her hand on my shoulder, that I would never forget the sound of her voice echoing through the house, that I would always remember her smile.
+Four years ago I sat and prayed
+that I would never forget the touch of her hand on my shoulder,
+that I would never forget the sound of her voice
+echoing through the house,
+that I would always remember her smile.

-The further one gets from death the more it feels like a postcard.
+The further one gets from death the more it feels
+like a postcard.
-The more it feels like it came from somewhere far away, by a hand other than your own.
+The more it feels like it came from somewhere far away,
+by a hand other than your own.
-With a message written in ink that stains your fingers and the fingers of its author.
+With a message written in ink that stains your fingers
+and the fingers of its author.

-Every once in a while I take the postcard out of my drawer and stare at it silently.
+Every once in a while I take the postcard out of my drawer
+and stare at it silently.
-It’s written in a language I can’t understand.
+It's written in a language I can't understand.

-On the other side of the postcard is a picture of the waves washing away the shore, and if I look close enough
+On the other side of the postcard is a picture
+of the waves washing away the shore,
+and if I look close enough
 I can see something written in the sand.
 It's almost been washed away,
 but I can still feel the touch of her hand on my shoulder.